This resource is using open-source code maintained in github (see the quick-start-guide section) and available for download from NGC

 Character duration The time during which a character is being articulated.
-Could be measured in milliseconds, mel-spectrogram frames, etc. Some characters are not pronounced, and thus have 0 duration.
+It could be measured in milliseconds, mel-spectrogram frames, and so on.
+Some characters are not pronounced, and thus, have 0 duration.

-Fundamental frequency The lowest vibration frequency of a periodic soundwave, for example, produced by a vibrating instrument.
-It is perceived as the loudest.
-In the context of speech, it refers to the frequency of vibration of vocal chords.
-Abbreviated as f0.
+Fundamental frequency The lowest vibration frequency of a periodic soundwave, for example, is produced by a vibrating instrument, and it is perceived as the loudest.
+In the context of speech, it refers to the frequency of vibration of vocal cords.
+It is abbreviated as f0.

 Pitch A perceived frequency of vibration of music or sound.